mstksg/inCode/copy/entries/constraint-evading.md

 just catching your mistakes, it's catching an alien intelligence's mistakes.
 But only if the alien doesn't learn to turn off the checks.

-This is an experience report on a specific failure mode: **requirements-circumventing behavior**.
+This is an experience report on a specific failure mode: **constraint-evading behavior**.
 When an LLM agent hits friction -- a type error, a warning, a test failure -- it reliably takes the path of *silencing the signal* rather than *fixing the cause*.